esluyter/ESTimeline/README.md

 - **Timeline Clip** -- embed one timeline in another!
   - Each timeline clip can optionally use its own TempoClock, and optionally use its own Environment
   - Each timeline (and timeline clip) has an init / free hook for e.g. allocating and freeing resources
+- **Non-linear:** "goto" command to jump to a clip or a point in time enabling complex real-time behaviors (variable-length looping, conditional branching...
 - **Undo and redo** at each timeline level
 - **Save and recall**
   - Save as plain text files in SC array format
   - Once you have saved, the timeline will update a backup file every time you add an undo point, in case of crash
+- **Non-prescriptive:**
+  - the basic goal is only to "execute this code at this particular time"
+    - although the competing goal is to make it easy to do the things you want to do, which is subjective
+  - for the moment just real-time but some of this could be translated easily to work NRT
+    - there are certain things impossible in NRT, i.e. to do with real-time input
+    - ddwMixerChannel doesn't yet work NRT so this would be a big rewrite
+  - as little architecture as possible is forced on you
+    - possible to disable ddwMixerChannel, timeline-specific clock and environment so as to interact with the timeline as part of a larger project
+    - possible to play clips with any bus, target, addAction, etc. for full flexibility

 ## Issues
 1. Although I've tried to make it pleasant, the GUI based code editing environment does not syntax highlight, autocomplete, etc -- for this reason I've added "Open in IDE" / "Copy from IDE" buttons as necessary.